gavinvsb/gavinvsb/README.md

 - 👀 I’m interested in the application of statistics and data science on manufacturing, engineering, scientific, business intelligence, and financial data
 - 🌱 I’m currently learning dbt.
 - 📚 Check out my repositories to see work I can publicly share
-- 💞️ I’m looking to collaborate on data science projects.
+- 💞️ I’m open to collaboration on data science projects.
 Get in touch!